 At The Door Laughing

-This play began with writer Rebecca Solnit's query "..how do we care for one another when we can't be physically present with each other."
-I wondered what happens when one person is sheltering in place, cared for by a person who is as good as a stranger.
+This episodic play was prompted by writer Rebecca Solnit's query "..how do we care for one another when we can't be physically present with each other."
+What happens when one person, sheltering in place, alone, needs to be cared for by a person who is as good as a stranger.
 How good can we be as strangers?
-As the scenes grew, I began to adapt them for zoom - the only stage available.
-At The Door Laughing features Bill Fleming as Victor.
+At The Door Laughing is composed of 5 scenes which can be viewed in any order; two of these scenes appear below.
+All scenes feature Bill Fleming as Victor.

-Across live and recorded performance, online and offline, my interest lies in issues of power, representation and what makes me laugh.
+Across live and recorded performance, online and offline, my interest lies in issues of power, representation and what makes people laugh.
 I am fascinated by the ways people narrate their lives.